Garden of Cultivation: Design

-The 3,967m^{2} garden is divided into an eastern section of residence and a western garden section.
+The 3,967 m^{2} garden is divided into an eastern section of residence and a western garden section.
 Altogether the garden has 13 pavilions, 17 tablets, and 8 stelae.
 The Western section is composed of several pavilions around the main Lotus Pond, a rockery, and a smaller garden addition named The Garden of Sweet Grasses.
 The structure of the garden is formed along a north to south axis which ties the three main elements of rockery, pool, and hall together.
 This style of composition is also used in the Mountain Villa with Embraced Beauty.
 The overall design is the simplest expression of a classical garden, there is one dominant composition, the Longevity Hall, and its associated view.
 The 700 m^{2} Lotus Pond is square with two water tails to give the illusion of infinite size.
-These tails are crossed by Fish Viewing Bridge and Ferrying Beauty Bridge The former is a three-step arched bridge adjacent to the Fry Pavilion.
+These tails are crossed by Fish Viewing Bridge and Ferrying Beauty Bridge.
+The former is a three-step arched bridge adjacent to the Fry Pavilion.
 The latter is a natural stone bridge at the entry to the Sweet Grass Garden.
 The Garden of Sweet Grasses is a scaled down version of the main garden and consists of the Sweet Grass House and Bathing Gull Pond as well as a smaller rockery.
 This area is the herb (sweet grass) garden added by Wen Zhenheng.
-It is meant to evoke his principal of "to leave residents free from worries, make tenants unwilling to leave, and enable visitors to throw off their tiredness".
+It is meant to evoke his principle of "to leave residents free from worries, make tenants unwilling to leave, and enable visitors to throw off their tiredness".
 The garden is very typical of the Ming Dynasty design aesthetic because of its clear composition in plan and the elegance and simplicity of its elements.